wisp-forest/docs/docs/accessories/various_questions.md

 Some notable differences compared to the likes of Trinkets and Curios:

 ##### Mod Development
-- Fully Multiloader support for platforms like **Fabric** and **Neoforge**
+- Full Multiloader support for both major platforms (**Fabric** and **Neoforge**)
 - Fully programmatic method for creating unique slots
-- Support for Nested Accessories within themselves
+- Support for Nested Accessories (Accessories within Accessories)
+- Expansive support for ModelPart targeting, with support for EMF

 ##### Gameplay
 - Multiple different screen variants depending on the desired style of play
 - Full support for Data Driven Accessories
-- Expansive support for Model part targeting with support for EMF
+- Supports Cosmetic Armor/Accessories out-of-the-box
+- Additional toggleable features for equipping Banners as Accessories (on your head!)
+- Additional toggleable features for equipping Totems or Gliders as Accessories

 ##### Performance
 - Implement caching to alleviate bottle necks with querying Accessory inventories

-#### Reason behind using owolib in the development of Accessory
+#### Reason behind using owo-lib in the development of Accessory

-The main reason behind using owolib is down to useful API's that it provides which means that the development of Accessories is unhindered when it comes to UI, Serialization, Networking, and configuration.
+The main reason behind using owo-lib is down to its useful API's that leads to the development of Accessories being unhindered when it comes to UI, serialization, networking, and configuration.

-Such lib is used to its full extent besides minor core features.
-I decided to use such to keep development time down and allow for faster development of features instead of developing API that would be required to create a better experience.
+The library is used to its full extent, apart from some minor core features.
+I decided to use it to keep development time down and allow for quicker implementation of features instead of developing and maintaining all that API from scratch.
+All of this is done to create a better experience for players.